Amazon EKS

 Configure

-using AWS CLI with theaws eks update-kubeconfig
+kubectlusing AWS CLI with theaws eks update-kubeconfigcommand. -

 Deploy workloads using YAML manifests or Helm charts.